GoogleCloudPlatform/community/tutorials/ghost-on-app-engine-part-1-deploying.md

     variables (see below).
 This allows your local Ghost app to connect to your Cloud SQL instance through the proxy.

-    1. In adding Cloud SQL, dependencies need to be added in `package.json` for Google Cloud Node
+    1. In adding Cloud SQL, dependencies need to be added in `package.json` for Google Cloud Node.

-Also, as you are adding Cloud SQL, don't forget to add your dependencies in package.json for the Google Cloud Node:

             "dependencies": {
               "express": "4.14.1",